-on of owner terest (%) rship Entity da December Thousand euro Location Line of business Direct Indirect Total Assets Liabilities Equity Profit for the year Trionis, S.C.R.L.
+Proportion of ownership Interest (%) ship Entity da) Location Line of business Direct Indirect Total Assets Liabilities Equity Profit for the year Trionis, S.C.R.L.
 Brussels Development and maintenance of the international payment services operative 100% - 100% 2,841 1,651 1,190 (160)

-() The company's financial statements at 31 December 2021 have not yet been approved by their shareholders at the respective Annual General Meetings.
+^() The company's financial statements at 31 December 2021 have not yet been approved by their shareholders at the respective Annual General Meetings.

-Thousand euro on of owner erest (%) rship Entity da Decembe Location Line of business Direct Indirect Total Assets Liabilities Equity Profit for the year Trionis, S.C.R.L.
+Proportion of ownership Interest (%) Entity da Location Line of business Direct Indirect Total Assets Liabilities Equity Profit for the year Trionis, S.C.R.L.
 Brussels Development and maintenance of the international payment services operative 78.62 - 78.62 3,554 1,633 1,921 23